 - Surprisingly decent battery life given the display

 - Awesome keyboard and touchpad

 - Requires some management to balance performance and fan noise

 But with the competition fierce, HP couldn’t rest on its laurels.
 Expectations around performance, portability, and size are constantly in flux, and HP’s latest Spectre 2-in-1 attempts to push its design into the future.

 The Spectre x360 14 leverages a larger 13.5-inch, 3:2 aspect ratio display, two trends that promise improved productivity.
 The company sent me a review unit with an 11th-gen Intel Tiger Lake Core i7-1165G7, 16GB of RAM, a 1TB solid-state drive (SSD).
-It also has a 3,000 x 2,000 resolution OLED display and is priced at $1,700 at Best Buy.
+It also has a 3,000 x 2,000 resolution OLED display and is.
 I’ve now spent some quality time with the Spectre x360 14, and you know what?
 HP just may have perfected the 2-in-1 convertible.

 HP didn’t mess with the Spectre’s overall design theme — and why would it?
 The gem-cut aesthetic remains the boldest design you’ll find outside of gaming laptops, although the Spectre is more elegant than ostentatious.
 The Spectre x360 14 is a beautiful laptop without being over the top, whether in the Nightfall Black color with copper accents that I received or the Poseidon Blue or Natural Silver alternatives.